nlipsyc/anaconda-eats/README.md

 ## Requirements
 - Please add a README that explains how to get your application up and running.
 - Make sure that you've gone through and tested that everything you've made works.

+## Submitting
+- Please give your recruiter the link to the repo that you completed this assessment in.
+They will pass that link on to Anaconda engineers who will review your work and discuss it with you during the interview process.